kubernetes-sigs/application/README.md

 * This is useful for tying things together and even cleanup (i.e., garbage collection)
 * Information for supporting applications to help them query and understand the objects supporting an application
 * Application level health checks

+## Project Purpose

+* Create an Application object to store metadata about the Application
+* Create an Application object to facilitate the querying of [Kubernetes Objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/) that are associated with the Application
+* Create an Application controller to take action on the Application objects

 ## Project Goals